 The extra amount is paid directly to the government (not your Medicare plan) for your Medicare Part D coverage.
-If you are required to pay by law the extra amount and you do not pay it, you will be disenrolled from the plan and lose prescription drug coverage.
+If you are required by law to pay the extra amount and you do not pay it, you will be disenrolled from the plan and lose prescription drug coverage.